Sustainable meetings & events

 The University of Bern is actively committed to sustainable development in research, teaching and business operations and promotes the respectful use of ecological, economic and social resources.
 Among other things, it conducts excellent disciplinary, inter- and trans-disciplinary research with an international focus on issues such as the climate, responding to global change (north-south relations), and the regulation of world trade.
 Topics such as biodiversity and research on resources, particularly water and energy supplies, as well as gender studies are also focal points.

-If you are looking for an interesting keynote speaker for your next congress or a guest speaker that will leave a great lasting impression, you should consider someone from the following research centres at the University of Bern:
+If you are looking for an interesting keynote speaker for your next congress or a guest speaker that will leave a lasting impression, you should consider someone from the following research centres at the University of Bern:

-Center for Development and Environment
+Centre for Development and Environment

 The Centre for Development and Environment (CDE) is a strategic centre at the University of Bern and employs some 100 people from 25 different disciplines.
 The CDE has an innovative approach to research and teaching in order to be able to spark substantial transformations toward sustainable development.
 It works on different projects with various partners such as the Swiss Agency for Development and Cooperation (SDC) or the foundation Stiftung Risiko-Dialog.
-By the way: the CDE contributes substantially to the United Nations Global Sustainable Development Reports
+By the way: the CDE contributes substantially to the United Nations Global Sustainable Development Reports.

 Oeschger Centre for Climate Change Research